Net Zero Company Benchmark Update

 GLOBAL INVESTORS DRIVING BUSINESS TRANSITION

-Climate Action 100+ is an investor-led initiative to ensure the world’s largest corporate greenhouse gas emitters take necessary action on climate change.
+Climate Action 100+ is an investor-led initiative to ensure the world’s largest corporate greenhouse gas emitters take appropriate action on climate change in order to mitigate financial risk and to maximize the long-term value of assets.

 Initiative snapshot